alan-turing-institute/hub23-deploy/docs/enabling-autoscaling.md

 ### Scaling down efficiently

 To scale down, [certain technical criteria](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-types-of-pods-can-prevent-ca-from-removing-a-node) need to be met.
-Most importantly for a node to be scaled down, it must be free from pods that aren't allowed to be disrupted.
+Most importantly for a node to be scaled down, it must be free from pods that are not allowed to be disrupted.
-Such pods are e.g. real user pods, important system pods, and some JupyterHub pods.
+Such pods are for example real user pods, important system pods, and some JupyterHub pods.

 Consider the following scenario.
 Many users arrive to the JupyterHub during the day causing new nodes to be added by the CA.